TricolorHen061/bwbdocs/docs/december_2021_update.rst

 December 2021 Update
 ====================
 **This short article outlines the December 2021 update.
-If you just want to get on to how to use the bot now, use the bar on the left.**
+If you just want to learn how to use the bot now, a good place to start is :doc:`blacklisting`**

 This is probably the biggest update this bot has ever had, not because of it's size, but because of how it fixes the bots greatest weakness: